modypy/modypy/docs/guide/01_integrator.rst

 - how to create a system,
 - how to add states to it,
-- how to run a simulation of the system, and
+- how to run a simulation of the system and capture the results, and
 - how to access simulation results.

 An integrator is a very simple dynamic element with a single state